Dhaniya Panjiri

-Dhaniya Panjiri is an Indian sweet dish made especially for Krishna Janamashtami as prashad.
+Dhaniya Panjiri is an Indian sweet dish made especially for Krishna Janmashtami as a Prashad.
 Here is an easy recipe to make at home (gluten-free, can be made vegan).

 About Dhaniya Panjiri

-Dhaniya Panjiri is an Indian sweet dish that is made for the festival of Janmashtami as prasad (offering to god).
-This wholesome and nutritious dish is loaded with ghee and nuts and apart from Janmashtami, you can make it for regular consumption too.
+Dhaniya Panjiri is a sweet Indian dish made for the Janmashtami festival as prasad (offering to god).
+This wholesome and nutritious dish is loaded with ghee and nuts; apart from Janmashtami, you can also make it for regular consumption.

-Dhaniya=Coriander and Panjiri=A nutritional sweet dish made using flour, but since we make this sweet dish for the festival as falahari prasad (an offering made for the Hindu deities), the flour is replaced with coriander powder.
+Dhaniya=Coriander and Panjiri=A nutritional sweet dish made using flour.
+Since we make this sweet dish for the festival as falahari prasad (an offering made for the Hindu deities), the flour is replaced with coriander powder.

-The process to make Dhaniya ki Panjiri is almost the same as making regular Panjiri and it is served with Panchamrit after the pooja.\
+The process of making Dhaniya ki Panjiri is almost the same as making classic Panjiri, and it is served with Panchamrut after the pooja.

 This recipe can be easily doubled or tripled as per your requirements.

-Here are some more recipes that you can make for Janamashtami vrat
+Here are some more recipes that you can make for Janmashtami vrat

 Ingredients

-Ghee – This sweet is traditionally made with ghee but for a vegan version, you can replace it with coconut oil.
+Ghee – This sweet is traditionally made with ghee, but you can replace it with coconut oil for a vegan version.

 Coriander Powder – For the best result, coarsely grind the coriander seeds in a grinder at home.
 The store-bought coriander powder is too fine and the texture of the panjiri will be a little different.